 Chandor and Boal’s collaboration on Triple Frontier is the first blemish on their practically pristine resumes; a generic, by-the-numbers heist thriller camouflaged with a false social consciousness that is more of a poor man’s Tears of the Sun than, say, Sicario.

-Oscar Isaac stars as Santiago “Pope” Garcia, a former Special Forces operative that has been fighting the cartels behind enemy lines for three years and has had enough of all the red tape.
+Oscar Isaac stars as Santiago “Pope” Garcia, a former Special Forces operative fighting the cartels behind enemy lines for three years and has had enough of all the red tape.
 He comes across some information from a local woman who happens to be his mole named Yovanna (The Belko Experiment’s Adria Arjona).
 She has unique knowledge of where the cartel keeps their money, deeply hidden in a dense jungle along a multi-border area that is virtually unpopulated (because these bad guys don’t trust banks; I mean, who does nowadays?)
 All she wants in return is safe passage for her and her brother out of the country.

 After hooking up with William after one of his standard “pick-me-ups” recruiting speeches, Pope decides to get the band back together, almost a Dirty (Half)-Dozen of sorts.
-He meets up with Tom “Redfly” Davis (Ben Affleck) who is down on his luck, raising a teenage daughter, all while struggling to sell condos to make ends meet.
-They then visit William’s brother Ben (Mudbound’s Garrett Hedlund) prior to his underground mixed martial arts match (seriously) and their former pilot, Francisco “Catfish” Morales (Narcos’ Pedro Pascal), who has a newborn baby at home and recently lost his pilot’s license.
+He meets up with Tom “Redfly” Davis (Ben Affleck), who is down on his luck, raising a teenage daughter, all while struggling to sell condos to make ends meet.
+They then visit William’s brother Ben (Mudbound’s Garrett Hedlund) before his underground mixed martial arts match (seriously) and their former pilot, Francisco “Catfish” Morales (Narcos’ Pedro Pascal), who has a newborn baby at home and recently lost his pilot’s license.

 Triple Frontier was directed by the criminally underappreciated and uniquely talented J.C.
 Chandor.
-Up to this point, Chandor was batting at 1000% with his first three features Margin Call, All is Lost, and his best film, A Most Violent Year.
+Up to this point, Chandor was batting at 1000% with his first three features, Margin Call, All is Lost, and his best film, A Most Violent Year.
 For a man who is known for tightly wound and absorbing dramas, it’s strange, to say the least, to make a generic by-the-numbers heist thriller cloaked in a false social message melodrama that’s much more a poor man’s Tears of the Sun than, say, Sicario.
-Even the script by Mark Boal follows the Hollywood playbook so faithfully that if you have seen any heist-thriller in the past 30 years you know exactly what is going to happen before it occurs, making for a ho-hum experience.
+Even the script by Mark Boal follows the Hollywood playbook so faithfully that if you have seen any heist-thriller in the past 30 years, you know exactly what is going to happen before it occurs, making for a ho-hum experience.

 The film is well-made from a production value standpoint and should be considered a huge improvement over much of Netflix’s thriller filmography.
-Unfortunately, considering the resumes of the team involved, and for a film that was in development purgatory since 2011 (Tom Hanks and Kathryn Bigelow were attached, which would explain Mark Boal’s involvement), you must assume there had to be an original vision that was gutted along the way.
-Even more so when you consider Boal’s history of writing detailed, intelligent, gripping, and socially conscious films (The Hurt Locker, Zero Dark Thirty, Detroit).
+Unfortunately, considering the resumes of the team involved, and for a film that was in development purgatory since 2011 (Tom Hanks and Kathryn Bigelow were attached, which would explain Mark Boal’s involvement), you must assume there had to be an original vision that was gutted along the way, even more so when you consider Boal’s history of writing detailed, intelligent, gripping, and socially conscious films (The Hurt Locker, Zero Dark Thirty, Detroit).